kubernetes/website/docs/reference/kubectl/docker-cli-to-kubectl.md

 Unlike `docker run ...`, if you specify `--attach`, then you attach `stdin`, `stdout` and `stderr`.
 You cannot control which streams are attached (`docker -a ...`).
 To detach from the container, you can type the escape sequence Ctrl+P followed by Ctrl+Q.

-Because kubectl run command starts a Deployment for the container, the Deployment restarts if you terminate the attached process by using Ctrl+C unlike `docker run -it`.
+Because the kubectl run command starts a Deployment for the container, the Deployment restarts if you terminate the attached process by using Ctrl+C, unlike `docker run -it`.
 To destroy the Deployment and its pods you need to run `kubectl delete deployment <name>`.

 #### docker ps